Keeping passengers and staff safe

 - Passengers will be greeted from a safe distance and not greeted with a handshake

-- Before boarding the vessel, passengers are required to disinfect their hands with alcohol-based hand sanitiser provided.
+- Before entering the shop & boarding the vessel, passengers are required to disinfect their hands with alcohol-based hand sanitiser provided.
 Hand sanitiser will also be available in the toilet cabin.

 - We usually provide warm sailing jackets and over pants.
 However, in these circumstances, we kindly ask you to bring your own warm layers, waterproof jacket, beanie and gloves.
 It can be very cold on the water once the vessel is underway, so the more warm clothes you have the better 🙂